UNC plays with heavy hearts after ex-LHP's death

 Brandon Martorano and Zach Attianese were friends since childhood, Fox said.

-"Zach was a great kid," Fox said, fighting back tears to conclude his postgame press conference at TD Ameritrade Park.
-"That was our pre-game meal this morning, me having to tell our team.
+"Zach was a great kid," Fox said, fighting back tears to conclude his postgame media conference at TD Ameritrade Park.
+"That was our pregame meal this morning, me having to tell our team.

 "I want to let the Attianese family know how much the Carolina baseball family is thinking of them.
 And I want to give a shout out to Brandon Martorano, because I know that was mighty hard for him to do."